--OR- (based on your tolerance)
+-OR-

 Tramadol: Short-acting pain pill to be used as need.
 You make take 1-2 tablets every 4-6 hours.

 Meloxicam (Mobic): Anti-inflammatory, take 15 mg once a day for a total of 4-6 weeks after surgery.
 Make sure you take this medication with food.